Mentoring - Blog

 "Loneliness is inner emptiness.
 Solitude is inner fulfillment."

-According to Ephesians 2:18, we have direct access to the Father, the King of the Universe, by the Holy Spirit.
+According to Ephesians 2:18, you have direct access to the Father, the King of the Universe, by the Holy Spirit.

 Why not take advantage of that right of entry?